UDT-ITF/website/source/api/index.md

 : An ITF Edition is created when a Text Resource is made available for access.
 If the Text Resource is subsequently updated, then it is considered a new Edition.
 In order to maintain the integrity of references and citations, ITF-compliant servers provide a way of accessing previous Editions of a Text Resource.

 *ITF Version*
-: Texts evolve over time through the actions of one or more contributors.
+: Texts change over time through the actions of one or more contributors.
 Text Resources can represent this history by making multiple versions of a text available.
 Versions are identified by labels and, optionally, dates.
 When multiple contributors are active, there may be more than one version considered active on a particular date.

 *ITF Mode*
 : It is useful to be able to specify or reference text fragments in terms of the structure of a document rather than just as character offsets from the start of a file.
 Modes describe the different ways that this can be achieved.
 Some modes reflect the physical structure of the source material (e.g. a volume, broken down by page, line and word) while others might reflect semantic structure (e.g. a novel, broken down by chapter, headers, paragraph, sentence and word).
 Such approaches are more human friendly, map readily to many analytical tools, and are also easier to map between versions of a text.